1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-The author is involved with the events of lysenkoism and is contrary to the movemen
+The author is involved with the events of Lysenkoism and is contrary to the movement.
+He is also an avid supporter of communism.

 Annoations:# Annotations